-Next: , Previous: Introduction, Up: Top [Contents]
+Next: , Previous: , Up: Top [Contents]

 2 Getting started

-GSRC is distributed directly using the Bazaar version control system or via a a compressed archive.
+GSRC is distributed directly using the Bazaar version control system or via a compressed archive.
 You can check out the latest version from the Bazaar repository using

 $ bzr checkout bzr://bzr.savannah.gnu.org/gsrc/trunk/ gsrc

-This will create a directory gsrc.
-The build definitions for GNU packages are in the gnu subdirectory.
-Large sub-projects, such as GNOME, have their own subdirectory containing packages (i.e. gnome).
-Each package has its own subdirectory within its parent, for example gnu/emacs or gnome/evince, containing a config.mk file for configuring the package and a Makefile for building it.
-This Makefile will execute the usual ./configure and make commands needed to build a GNU package.
+Each package has its own subdirectory within its parent directory, for example gnu/emacs or gnome/evince.
+Package directories contain a config.mk file for configuring the package and a Makefile for building it.
+This Makefile will automate the usual ./configure and make commands needed to build a GNU package.

 To stay up-to-date with the latest releases of GNU software, you can pull in recent changes to your local copy of GSRC: